jauncartiii/Google-Play-Search-Scrapper/README.md

     Term to be search in Google Play Store

     - country_code
-    Country code of of the country in which the search musdt be done.
+    Country code of of the country in which the search must be done.

 # Result